pakrym/pipelines/pipelines.md

 The APIs exist in the [System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) nuget package.
 Here's an example of a .NET Core 2.1 server application that uses pipelines to handle line based messages (our example above) https://github.com/davidfowl/TcpEcho.
 It should run with `dotnet run` (or by running it in Visual Studio).
 It listens to a socket on port 8087 and writes out received messages to the console.
 You can use a client like netcat or putty to make a connection to 8087 and send line based messages to see it working.

+Today Pipelines powers Kestrel and SignalR and we hope to see it at the center of many networking libraries and components from the .NET community.